gvwilson/sensibleadventures/cloudherd/cloudherd.md

 come out and say hello?
 Or has he been up all night studying again?"
 He mimed someone drinking from a bottle.

 "Ssh!"
-But he was right---the king's representative was nowhere to be seen.
+But he was right---the voice and hands of the king in Stale Remainders was nowhere to be seen.

 Indy thumped the brightly-painted speaker's drum again.
 "The Gifted has told me that he and his companions were trying to get through the pass to Chaghan.
 An